Clustering-induced attraction in granular mixtures of rods and spheres: Discussion

 where $A_0$ is the asymptotic liberated area and $\kappa$ is the reciprocal of a characteristic time in which aggregation phenomenon takes places, both of which are left as fitting parameters.

 The characteristic times ($\kappa^{-1}$) determining the kinetics of aggregation should be proportional to the interaction strength, giving rise to faster aggregation kinetics with increasing shaking force.
-In our case, the ratio of these parameters for depletion and fluctuation-induced interaction gave a value of 3.0.
-Different values with those obtained by studying the aggregation kinetics or the dynamics of particles colliding from the interior or exterior regions can be explained, since the FIAs can still provide rods to form depletion pairs and because FIAs configurations are stuck within depletion condensates by dynamic arrest, thus coupling both aggregation kinetic mechanisms.
-Survival times can be understood as a measurement of disassociation times for FIAs, and the characteristic time for these processes should grow linearly for increasing interaction strength, in agreement with our simple model of aggregation proposed above.
+In our case, the ratio of these parameters for direct-depletion and indirect-depletion interaction, $\kappa_\text{DDA}/\kappa_\text{IDA}$, gave a value of 3.0.
+The difference among this value and the one obtained by studying the aggregation kinetics or the dynamics of particles colliding from the interior or exterior regions can be explained as follows: since IDA configurations can still provide rods to form depletion pairs, and they get stuck within depletion condensates because of dynamic arrest, aggregation kinetics in both cases are coupled.
+Survival times can be understood as a measurement of disassociation times for IDAs, and the characteristic time for these processes should grow linearly with increasing interaction strength, in agreement with our simple model of aggregation proposed above.